Concordium/concordium-dapp-examples/trackAndTrace/smart-contract/README.md

 ## `serde` feature

 This project has a `serde` feature.
 The smart contract can not be built with this feature.
-The intended use of the feature is for other projects to derive it when these projects use the types defined the smart contract.
+The intended use of the feature is for other projects to derive it when these projects use the types defined in the smart contract.
 For example, the traits `serde::Deserialize` and `serde::Serialize` are needed on the types defined in the smart contract, if a project wants to insert the JSON representation of the type into a database or read it from a JSON file.
 For example, the `indexer` and the `test-scripts` derive the feature in the `../indexer/Cargo.toml` and the `../test-scripts/Cargo.toml` files with the command:

 ```